 4. Do not swerve to miss striking a deer.
 An accident involving another motorist or a fixed object will have larger consequences than if you were to hit the deer.

 5. Never get out in an attempt to help a wounded deer.
 If the deer is still alive, you can be injured.
 Contact the proper authorities to handle the deer so it is not a hazard to other motorists.

-These safe driving principals can also be applied for areas where other animals exist.
+These safe driving principles can also be applied to areas where other animals exist.
 Animals such as elk and moose pose some of the same hazards as deer do to motorists.